sablier-labs/docs/docs/concepts/02-streaming.md

 Asset streaming means the ability to make continuous, real-time payments on a per-second basis.
 This novel approach to making payments is the core concept of Sablier.

-Let's take an example from Lockup.
-Imagine Alice wants to stream 3,000 DAI to Bob during the whole month of January.

-1. Alice deposits the 3,000 DAI in Lockup before Jan 1, setting the end time to Feb 1.
-2. Bob's allocation of the DAI deposit increases every second beginning Jan 1.
-3. On Jan 10, Bob will have earned approximately 1,000 DAI.
-He can send a transaction to Lockup to withdraw the tokens.
-4. If at any point during January Alice wishes to get back her tokens, she can cancel the stream and recover what has not been streamed yet.

-This streaming model is especially useful for use cases like vesting, and airdrops.

 ## Brief history

 Andreas Antonopoulos introduced the concept of money streaming in his keynote talk